Amateur Radio

 Although I began on 40m CW, I was drawn to VHF and microwave immediately.
 I mentored with several RF and microwave engineers and learned how to modify and tune military and commercial radios to the ham bands.
 I then studied RF design and built my own transmitters and receivers from scratch.
 Although I began with tubes, I eventually utilized the very first RF transistors which were Philco drift barrier transistors to make a fully solid state 2 meter AM transceiver.
 I became interested in the sound fidelity of FM and built a wideband FM transceiver for 2 meters.
 I was among the first three or five hams in Los Angeles to get on FM experimentally.
 Later, I designed and built two remote bases/repeaters in Los Angeles.

-It was only two years after getting my license that I was drawn to microwaves.
+It was only months after getting my license that I was drawn to microwaves.
 I successfully extensively modified a military IFF transponder (APX-6) to bring it into the 23cm band which was then 1215MHz - 1300MHz.
 I plate modulated the lighthouse tube oscillator to produce AM.
 I replaced the entire 60MHz IF strip with a much more selective one from a different military radio.
 With the help of a mentor, I learned how to design a dipole feed for a 3 foot parabolic reflector.
 I was also fascinated with even higher frequencies and built several transceivers at 10GHz (3cm) using reflex klystrons as the RF source.

 Below is an EME tower with antennas on an elevator system, shown in the lowered position.
 As you can see in the photos, I am interested in EME and Space Communications.
 I have four M2 beams on 2m and four on 70cm.
 I also have a M2 two wavelength long beam on 6m and enjoy that band very much.
 I also have completely rebuilt and modernized a SCR-584 radar pedestal on which I mounted a 5m dish for EME.
 I am on 23cm currently and later this year will also use it for 10GHz (3cm).